 - to observe a baby and a mother develop individually and in relationship to one another

-- to learn by direct observation about the baby’s and mother’s primitive anxieties and defenses as the baby comes to life outside the protective womb
+- to learn by in-home observation or audio/visual connection about the baby’s and mother’s primitive anxieties and defenses as the baby comes to life outside the protective womb

 - to allow oneself, as observer, to better understand the primitive anxieties of our adult and child patients and ourselves in relation to these patients

-- to develop an analytic way of thinking by being in the receptive role of taking in affective experience for study
+- to develop an analytic way of thinking through the receptive role of taking in affective experience for study

 - to further process the student/observer’s experience of the observation within the GAM group structure